Scuttling: Japanese submarines (1946)

+After Japan's surrender, the United States Navy seized 24 Imperial Japanese Navy submarines, bringing them to Sasebo Bay to study them.
+To prevent a inspection by a Soviet team, the submarines were scuttled during Operation Road's End.

 Contemporary era

 Today, ships (and other objects of similar size) are sometimes sunk to help form artificial reefs, as was done with the former USS Oriskany in 2006.
 It is also common for military organizations to use old ships as targets, in war games, or for various other experiments.
 As an example, the decommissioned aircraft carrier USS America was subjected to surface and underwater explosions in 2005 as part of classified research to help design the next generation of carriers (the Gerald R. Ford class), before being sunk with demolition charges.